 For centuries now people have written about vampires.
 And that’s quite understandable, what’s not to love?
-There’s so many possible angles.
-They’re monsters but human, they’re outcasts and supremely powerful, they can be heroes but they’ll always be villains.
-All of these angles are represented in different vampire works and some vampire works have become seminal to defining what the vampire is.
-Early folklore, Bram Stoker’s Dracula, its stage adaption and Anne Rice’s Vampire Chronicles novels are a few that I think are noteworthy.
-Tonight’s episode made me think about the fact that The Originals will probably never stand among them.
+There are so many possible angles: They’re monsters but human, they’re outcasts and supremely powerful, they can be heroes but they’ll always be villains.
+All of these angles are represented in different works of fiction and some of these works have become seminal to defining what the vampire is.
+Early folklore, Bram Stoker’s Dracula, its stage adaption and Anne Rice’s Vampire Chronicles novels are a few which are noteworthy.
+Tonight’s episode made me think about the fact that The Originals will never be among them.

 Kol’s issues being because of his naturally impulsive behaviour could’ve been an interesting way to explore why he acted the way he acted for 1000 years.
-And while the idea of Davina and Vincent changing things for the New Orleans covens forever by taking away their source of power, believing it has essentially become a chain, is interesting and could lead to quite an epic storyline (or a highly implausible one, depending on how it’s done) it’s hardly worth the price of Kol’s characterization to do it this way.
+And while the idea of Davina and Vincent changing things for the New Orleans covens forever by taking away their source of power, believing it has essentially become a chain, is interesting and could lead to quite an epic storyline (or a highly rushed and implausible one, depending on how it’s done) it’s hardly worth the price of selling Kol’s characterization down the river.

-This episode took many of the possibilities inherent in bringing back Kol and Finn as vampires off the board in the span of only about 40 minutes, and well that leaves a bad taste in my mouth.
+This episode took many of the possibilities inherent in bringing back Kol and Finn as vampires and in the span of only about 40 minutes wiped them all off the board, and well… that just leaves a bad taste in my mouth.

 - “The enemies that you have are the ones that you made.” – Alone With Everybody Review

 - A Regrettable Retrospective – Season 3’s Missed Opportunities

 - The Original Sin – The Vampire’s Diaries’ Biggest Sin